Labor Economics, Economics of Education.

 We estimate an equilibrium model of grading policies where professors set both an intercept and a returns to studying and ability.
 Professors value enrollment, learning, and student study time and set their policies taking into the account the policies of the other professors.
 Students respond to grading policies in their selection of courses and how much to study conditional on enrolling.
 Men and women are allowed to have different preferences over course types, the benefits associated with higher grades, and the cost of exerting more effort.
 Two decompositions are performed.
 First, we separate out how much of the differences in grading policies across fields is driven by differences in demand for courses in those fields and how much is due to differences in professor preferences across fields.
 Second, we separate out differences in female/male course taking across fields is driven by i) differences in cognitive skills, ii) differences in the valuation of grades, iii) differences in the cost of studying, and iv) differences in field preferences.
 We then use the structural parameters to evaluate restrictions on grading policies.
 Restrictions on grading policies that equalize grade distributions across classes result in higher (lower) grades in science (non-science) fields but more (less) work being required.
 As women are willing to study more than men, this restriction on grading policies results in more women pursuing the sciences and more men pursuing the non-sciences.

 “The signal quality of grades across academic fields.”
-Revise and Resubmit, Journal of Applied Econometrics.
+Revision submitted, Journal of Applied Econometrics.

 Grades are an important mechanism for college students to learn about their academic abilities; however, there is limited evidence on which grades reveal abilities most efficiently.
 This paper estimates a Bayesian model of correlated learning to measure the overall signal quality of grades across academic fields.
-Grades in one academic field signal ability in all other fields allowing me to measure both `own category’ signal quality and `spillover’ signal quality.
+Grades in one academic field signal ability in all fields, allowing me to measure both “own-field” signal quality and “spillover” signal quality.
 I estimate this model using transcript data from Duke University and an adaptation of the Expectation-Maximization algorithm.
-Estimates reveal a clear division between information rich Science, Engineering, and Economics grades and less informative Humanities and Social Science grades.
-I find information spillovers across academic fields are substantial—in many specifications, spillovers are so powerful that precise Science, Engineering, and Economics grades are more informative about Humanities and Social Science abilities than Humanities and Social Science grades.
-A brief descriptive analysis shows information revelation has important implications for course choices.
+Estimates reveal a clear division between information rich science, engineering, and economics grades and less informative humanities and social science grades.
+I find information spillovers across academic fields are substantial; in many specifications, spillovers are so powerful that precise science, engineering, and economics grades are more informative about humanities and social science abilities than humanities and social science grades.
+A supplemental analysis suggests grade compression reduces the signal quality of all grades but cannot explain the differences in signal quality across academic fields.

 Works in Progress